All of the Many, Many Lies George Santos Has Told

 It hasn’t been a great few weeks for 34-year-old Santos—a bombastic Republican candidate who was elected to represent Nassau County and parts of Queens in November 2022.

 An explosive investigation in The New York Times last month started a wave of accusations against Santos for outright lies.
-He has been caught lying about everything from his ancestry, to his family background, his education, his work history, his finances and his charitable efforts.
+He has been caught lying about his ancestry, his family background, his education, his work history, his finances, and his charitable efforts.

 The Daily Beast had previously revealed that Santos’ most recent employer was accused by federal prosecutors of being a Ponzi scheme.